-During the years ended December 31, 2022 and 2021, the Company made charitable contributions of \$25 million and \$50 million, respectively, to the CVS Health Foundation, a non-profit entity that focuses on health, education and community involvement programs.
-The charitable contributions were recorded as operating expenses in the consolidated statements of operations within the Corporate/Other segment for the years ended December 31, 2022 and 2021.
-The Company did not make any charitable contributions to the CVS Health Foundation during the year ended December 31, 2023.
+During the year ended December 31, 2022, the Company made charitable contributions of \$25 million to the CVS Health Foundation, a non-profit entity that focuses on health, education and community involvement programs.
+The charitable contributions were recorded as operating expenses in the consolidated statements of operations within the Corporate/Other segment for the year ended December 31, 2022.
+The Company did not make any charitable contributions to the CVS Health Foundation during the years ended December 31, 2024 or 2023.